LoopKit/loopdocs/docs/gh-actions/build-dev-browser.md

 * Click on the "`LoopWidgetExtension`" identifier
 * Edit the App Group to include `group.com.TEAMID.loopkit.LoopGroup` where you use your `TEAMID`

+??? tip "Other Identifiers (Click to Open/Close)"
+    All other identifiers should be already set up.

+    * If they are not, refer to [Configure to Use Browser: Add App Group to Identifiers](gh-first-time.md#add-app-group-to-identifiers){: target="_blank" }
+    * With the `dev branch`, only the App Group needs to be added; all other `Identifier` settings are automatically included.

 #### Create Certificates and Build

-You must create certificates again to cover the new Identifier name and to provide support for the addition of the Libre sensors.
-(This step is required whether you use Libre or not - Loop needs permission to have that capability).
-Once the certificate action succeeds, then run the action to build Loop.
+You must run the action `Create Certificates` again because the `Identifiers` were updated.

-1. Run the Action for Create Certificates - be sure that you run this for the `dev branch`
+1. Run the Action for `Create Certificates` - be sure that you run this for the `dev branch`
 1. Run the Action for `Build Loop` (see [Build `Branch`](#build-branch))

 ### Build `Branch`

-If you want a branch to be the one you build all the time, you may choose to [Change Default `Branch`](#change-default-branch).
-This is not necessary except for special cases.

 > **We recommend most users leave their default branch as `main`.**

-If you have one branch as default, for example main, and choose to build a different branch, there is an extra step when you `Build Loop`.
-Refer to step 4 in the graphic below.
-Use the branch dropdown menu to select the branch you want before hitting the green Run workflow button.
+If you have one branch as default, for example `main`, and choose to build a different branch, there is an extra step when you `Build Loop`.
+In addition to the normal steps 1, 2 and 3 in the graphic below, you must also do the (optional) step.
+Select the `dev branch` in the `branch dropdown` menu before continuing to step 4 and tapping on the green Run workflow button.

 ![build loop using github actions](img/action-04-build-loop.svg){width="700"}
 {align="center"}

+#### Refresh, Do Not Repeat

+!!! tip "Hit Refresh"
+    After you tap the green Run workflow button, *GitHub* can be slow to update.

+    * Refresh the browser if you are unsure if the action started
+    * Do not start a new action until the first one completes

 ## Automatic Update & Build